dotnet/AspNetCore.Docs/aspnetcore/blazor/security/additional-scenarios.md

 :::moniker range=">= aspnetcore-8.0"

+For Blazor Web Apps, guidance on how to pass tokens to Razor components should be [addressed in the documentation (`dotnet/AspNetCore.Docs` #31691)](https://github.com/dotnet/AspNetCore.Docs/issues/31691) in 2025 for a preview release of .NET 10.

+For more information, see the following issues:

+* [Access `AuthenticationStateProvider` in outgoing request middleware (`dotnet/aspnetcore` #52379)](https://github.com/dotnet/aspnetcore/issues/52379): This is the current issue to address passing tokens in Blazor Web Apps, currently scheduled for .NET 10 (late 2025).
-Updating this section for Blazor Web Apps is pending [Update section on passing tokens in Blazor Web Apps (`dotnet/AspNetCore.Docs` #31691)](https://github.com/dotnet/AspNetCore.Docs/issues/31691).
-For more information, see [Problem providing Access Token to HttpClient in Interactive Server mode (`dotnet/aspnetcore` #52390)](https://github.com/dotnet/aspnetcore/issues/52390).
+* [Problem providing Access Token to HttpClient in Interactive Server mode (`dotnet/aspnetcore` #52390)](https://github.com/dotnet/aspnetcore/issues/52390): This issue was closed as a duplicate of the preceding issue, but it contains helpful discussion and potential workaround strategies.

-For Blazor Server, view the [7.0 version of this article section](xref:blazor/security/additional-scenarios?view=aspnetcore-7.0#pass-tokens-to-a-server-side-blazor-app).
+For Blazor Server, view the [7.0 version of this article section](xref:blazor/security/additional-scenarios?view=aspnetcore-7.0&preserve-view=true#pass-tokens-to-a-server-side-blazor-app).

 <!--
 Tokens available outside of the Razor components in a Blazor Web App can be passed to components with the approach described in this section.
 The example in this section focuses on passing access and refresh tokens, but the approach is valid for other HTTP context state provided by <xref:Microsoft.AspNetCore.Http.HttpContext>.